-These plants will reach a good height over the first couple of years and then becomes bushy, so when planting make sure you leave space around it to spread out.
-Once flowered, it will self seed, so if you don't want your space yo become over run with them, cut the flower heads off once they start to die, this will also encourage a second wave of flowering.
+These plants will reach a good height over the first couple of years and then becomes bushy, so when planting makes sure you leave space around it to spread out.
+Once flowered, it will self-seed, so if you don't want your space to become overrun with them, cut the flower heads off once they start to die, this will also encourage a second wave of flowering.

 This evergreen shrub provides colour most of the year, with lovely red buds in late winter that open in early spring to provide fragrant white flowers.
 This also grows in height and will spread, so it needs a spot with room around for it to grow.

-This is an area in the garden that is under tress, under arches or pergola's that gets some light coming through to them.
+This is an area in the garden that is under the trees, under arches or pergola's that gets some light coming through to them.

 These come in a variety of colours and they are great for pollinating insects.
 These are easy to maintain and provide a splash of colour all year round with their leaves and flowers.

 This flowers in early spring, it is one of the first plants pollinating insects can get nectar from.
 Once flowered you are left with lovely pinkish-blue flowers.

 We’ve barely scratched the surface with the options for shady plants.
 With a little research, you’ll find there is lots of choice out there and lots of variety too.
 There are also types of fruit and vegetables you can grow in the shade.

 Our top tip would be to monitor your shaded area so that you know exactly how much sun it gets if any and when.
 And don’t ignore the many other varieties of shade-tolerant plants such as Rhododendrons, Ivy, Japanese Maples (Acers), Lily Of The Valley, to name but a few others.

 With a little bit of creativity, your shade-loving plants will turn a dark corner into a treasure trove of interest and it will become one of your favourite parts of the garden!